antonhristozov/dynadl/README.md

 *./dynadl unit.expr [--generate | --runtime ] [posix | ros | px4]*

-Please note that, at present, the Posix platform is fully supported.
+Currently, the Posix platform is fully supported, and ROS and PX4 are not yet added as platforms.
-Extensions for ROS and PX4 are possible and most likely easy to materialize.
+Extensions for ROS and PX4 are very feasible.

 Depending on the structure of the desired architecture, a tree will be generated that contains source code files: